-It’s hard to imagine Split Croatia without Emperor’s palace, almost as hard as imagining Rome without Roman Coliseum or Cairo without Great Pyramid of Giza.
-If a city has its heart than Diocletian’s Palace is Split’s vital life spot.
+It’s hard to imagine Split Croatia without Emperor’s palace.
+Almost as hard as imagining Rome without Roman Coliseum or Cairo without Great Pyramid of Giza.
+If a city has its heart then Diocletian’s Palace is Split’s vital life spot.
 It is more like a city within a city.

 There are not many cities in the world that can as proud as Split to have almost two millennium of history.
 The difference is that this history is not just in some scribbled notes, but fully evident in today’s Split.
 Read more about Diocletian on Wikipedia!

-Inside this rectangular Roman castrum (a military camp) measuring 175 by 216 meters and mainly build by limestone from Brac island quarry, Gaius Aurelius Valerius Diocletianus has built an ideal residence for his retirement days.
+Inside this rectangular Roman castrum (a military camp) measuring 175 by 216 meters, Gaius Aurelius Valerius Diocletianus has built an ideal residence for his retirement days.
 It took him nine years and 20,000 slaves to build it.

-How to Start your voyage though the Split history!
+How to start your voyage though Split history

 Start in the morning…

 Let me take you on my favorite tour within the palace walls!
-Spend your morning, starting from Bronze Gate (the gate you enter from Riva promenade, once sea access to the palace).
-It is the entrance to Diocletian underground cellars, open daily where you can stroll around exhibitions, craft or souvenirs stands.
+Spend your morning starting from Bronze Gate (the gate you enter from Riva promenade, once sea access to the palace).
+It is the entrance to Diocletian underground cellars, open daily where you can stroll around exhibitions, craft or souvenir stands.

 On the other side of the cellars, take stairs to the palace’s central piazza, called Peristil.
 This is the core of the Diocletian’s palace framed by two colonnades with the sphinxes, vestibule, the imposing Cathedral of St. Domnius and Diocletian’s mausoleum.

-This is a right place to take some excellent photos or even better climb the Bell Tower to witness the fantastic panoramic views from the top.
+This is the perfect place to take some excellent photos or even better climb the Bell Tower to witness the fantastic panoramic views from the top.

 If you need some refreshments, grab a good ‘kava‘ (eng. coffee) or pastries at Luxor café bar.
 Its name refers to one of two remaining Egyptian granite sphinxes.
 You can sit outside on the stairs, where you can also find many major international newspapers.